edwardshturman/receipt-bot/README.md

 ## On the Future of Receipt

 > ℹ️ Hey there, thanks for checking out Receipt!
 This was a Discord bot I made for my group of friends after our high school graduation in May 2021.
-In our trip planning channel, where we use [Register](https://github.com/edwardshturman/register-bot) and [Rollup](https://github.com/edwardshturman/rollup-bot), even with our event planning and thread control needs met, we'd find ourselves sending a lot of messages related to expenses, making it pretty annoying to track who owes who, for what.
+In our trip planning channel, where we use [Register](https://github.com/edwardshturman/register-bot) and [Rollup](https://github.com/edwardshturman/rollup-bot), even with our event planning and thread control needs met, we'd find ourselves sending a lot of messages related to expenses, making it tedious to track who owes who, for what.
 Receipt was the solution.
 >
 > 💡 I've learned a lot since first writing Receipt in Summer 2022.
 I've also since made a couple [other](https://github.com/edwardshturman/register-bot) [bots](https://github.com/edwardshturman/rollup-bot) for the same group of friends.
 Maintaining these bots, which were updated once every couple months or so, soon became unsustainable as I found myself repeating changes for what felt like multiple isolated projects, rather than a collection of bots.
 >